 Because they are so cautious, Amiables rarely let people know they’ve been hurt.
-While a Driver won't enjoy criticism, they are not easily offended.
-The Amiable might be.
-That's because again, their goal is to be well-liked.
+While a Driver won't enjoy criticism, they are not easily offended, and the Amiable might be.
+That's because, again, their goal is to be well-liked.

-For the Amiable personality style working in retail, it has to go much farther than just being liked, you have to make the sale to all four personality styles.
+The amiable personality style working in retail has to go much further than just being liked.
+They have to make the sale to all four personality styles.